apache/spark/docs/sql-programming-guide.md

 // Apply the schema to the RDD. val peopleDataFrame = sqlContext.createDataFrame(rowRDD, schema)

-// Register the DataFrames as a table. peopleDataFrame.createOrReplaceTempView("people")
+// Creates a temporary view.
+peopleDataFrame.createOrReplaceTempView("people")

 // SQL statements can be run by using the sql methods provided by sqlContext.